yangshun/tech-interview-handbook/apps/website/contents/behavioral-interview-rubrics.md

 ## Example questions and responses

 Below are questions and answers illustrating how interviewers collect signals on the candidate for each focus area.
-In a typical interview, they'll ask the you five or six questions and dive deep into the details of each situation.
+In a typical interview, they'll ask you five or six questions and dive deep into the details of each situation.
 Each question may provide signals on more than one focus area.

 ### Motivation